- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 The combination is the most common reason why eggplant (or aubergine) causes gas.
 But it isn’t the only reason you might get gas after eating eggplant.

 Excessive amounts of sorbitol can also make the bowel move more quickly, so if you’re wondering if eggplant can also lead to diarrhea, the answer is yes.

 The Nightshade Story

-There’s two potential reasons for this.
-Nightshades contain ingredients called lectins which many natural therapists believe can upset in the gut in those sensitive to them.
+There are two potential reasons for this.
+Nightshades contain ingredients called lectins which many natural therapists believe can upset the gut in those sensitive to them.

 On top of this, foods in the nightshade family contain natural chemicals called glycoalkaloids.
-These are in the plant to protect them against attack by insects and most people can consume normal amounts of them without an side effects.
+These are in the plant to protect them against attack by insects and most people can consume normal amounts without side effects.